-My photography is both documentary and artistic, but above all, I’ve chosen to call myself an outdoor lifestyle photographer.
+My photography is both documentary and artistic, but above all, I have chosen call myself an outdoor lifestyle photographer.
 I capture adventures as they happen, the stages on which they play out, and the time spent in between.

-I shoot entirely with Canon camera bodies and L-Series lenses.
+I shoot entirely with Sony camera bodies and Zeiss lenses.
 A lot of my photos have come from scenes experienced after miles of hiking, snowboarding, or biking, and in these situations I generally carry only one lens and as minimal gear as possible.
 I prefer to use natural light in 99% of my shots, but carry a flash for the few times a condition calls for it.

 Upon returning to my digital darkroom, I’ll combine the layers of exposures in Adobe Photoshop, showing the final product as how I remember it at the time.
 I also use a combination of Singh-Ray graduated neutral density, neutral density, and polarizers in order to complete as much process in the camera as I can.
 I’m more than happy to share my editing technique with anyone who would like more information.

 All of my photos are released under a Creative Commons license with Attribution-NonCommercial-NoDerivs.
 This means that you can use them anywhere on the Internet as long as you give credit with a link back to me and this site.
 You cannot alter my photo or use for commercial purposes without first contacting me.